rqtl/qtl2data/MaizeMAGIC/README.md

 ### Source

-Dell'acqua et al. (2015) Genetic properties of the MAGIC maize
+Dell'Acqua et al. (2015) Genetic properties of the MAGIC maize
 population: a new platform for high definition QTL mapping in _Zea mays_.
 Genome Biol.
-16:1-23 [doi:10.1186/s13059-015-0716-z](https://doi.org/10.1186/s13059-015-0716-z)
+16:167 [doi:10.1186/s13059-015-0716-z](https://doi.org/10.1186/s13059-015-0716-z)

 The raw data are available as supplemental tables and at Figshare: